 "As people age, their testosterone decreases, which can, in turn, lead to the decreased size of their penis and testicles," he explained.

 That's not to say testosterone injections can increase your penis size, however.
 Although testosterone causes clitoral enlargement (also known as bottom growth), there's no evidence to suggest it increases the size of cisgender penises, aside from occasional medical treatment for a micropenis.

 The final reason your penis may fluctuate in size is backed by limited medical research.
 In 2004, a case report published in the International Journal of Clinical Practice described a phenomenon known as "whizz-dick."
 The researcher outlined the case of a patient "who described a koro-like syndrome related to amphetamine use; this consisted of a perception that his penis had reduced in size and was at risk of being sucked into his body."
 Amphetamine users at a drug rehabilitation clinic reported similar cases of "whizz-dick," describing it as "temporary penile shrinkage," according to the case report.
 Koro is classified as a type of obsessive-compulsive disorder.

-There's been little widely publicized follow-up research, but it's known among recreational drug users that some substances can absolutely impact the size of your genitals.
-MDMA, cocaine and even prescribed stimulants such as Adderall can cause temporary penile shrinkage, because they restrict blood flow through vasoconstriction, Gonzalez noted.
+There's been little widely publicized follow-up research, but it's known among recreational drug users that some substances can absolutely impact the size of your penis.
+MDMA, cocaine and even prescribed stimulants such as Adderall can cause temporary penis shrinkage, because they restrict blood flow through vasoconstriction, Gonzalez noted.

 That's not all.

 "Other prescription medications that can lead to shrinkage include some antidepressants, antipsychotics and even drugs used to treat prostate enlargement," he added.

 Gonzo doctors on the r/drugs subreddit share similar stories of temporary shrinkage, with one describing his MDMA-influenced penis as looking "like an acorn—all head, no shaft."